EnumeratedDev/bpm/README.md

 # Bubble Package Manager (BPM)
-## _A simple package manager_

-BPM is a simple package manager for Linux systems
+## _The official package manager for Tide Linux_

 ## Features
 - Simple to use subcommands
 - Can install both binary and source packages

 ## Information
 BPM is still in very early development.
-Do not install it without knowing what you are doing.
-I would only recommend using it in a Virtual Machine for testing
+There may be bugs that could completely break installations.
+For now it is recommended you use this only in Virtual Machines, containers or in a Tide Linux installation

 ## Build from source